1austrartsua1/FormalConvexOpt/readme.md

 * Reveal extensions of previous proofs.

 This repo is hopefully a step in this direction.
 There is still a long way to go.
 And writing proofs in Lean is really tricky!
 And has a steep learning curve.

+## Installation

+For now, I only uploaded the source code in the src directory.
+If you want to play with this, download an empty lean project using [leanproject](https://leanprover-community.github.io/leanproject.html).
+Follow the instructions there for installing the leanproject command line tool and downloading an empty project with the *mathlib* library.
+Then, copy the source code in the **src** directory over to your new project to play around with it and see for yourself that it compiles correctly.